 ADHD usually first develops in childhood.
 In adulthood the symptoms are generally much less severe or may have disappeared completely.

 More than 50% of children who have ADHD show at least some symptoms as adults.
 About 15% still fulfill all of the criteria for an ADHD diagnosis when they are adults.

 But the symptoms often change as people age.
 For instance, teenagers and adults with ADHD are usually less hyperactive than they were as children, but often feel restless.

 ADHD can have far-reaching effects.
 Children and teenagers with ADHD have more accidents, hurt themselves more often, and have more problems at school.
 They tend to have more conflicts with their peers and go against the rules, or behave defiantly and even aggressively.
 Teenagers with ADHD are more likely to smoke, drink alcohol or use other drugs, which may make other problems worse.
 They are also more frequently involved in crimes than other people their age who do not have ADHD.
 Developmental problems may arise too, such as difficulties with language development or reading and writing.

-When adults have ADHD it usually causes problems in relationships or at work.
-Especially adults who were very hyperactive and impulsive as children are sometimes inconsiderate of others: They find it difficult to attend to their responsibilities, tell the truth, or respect their partner.
+When adults have ADHD, it usually causes problems in relationships or at work.
+Especially adults who were very hyperactive and impulsive as children are sometimes inconsiderate: Some of them find it difficult to attend to their responsibilities, tell the truth, or respect other people.

 An in-depth talk and physical examination are important for ruling out other possible causes of the abnormal behavior.
-Things like sleep disorders, problems with vision or hearing, or an overactive thyroid gland might also lead to concentration problems, problems at school or hyperactivity.
+Things like sleep problems, problems with vision or hearing, or an overactive thyroid gland might also lead to poor concentration, difficulties at school or hyperactivity.